IvoNet/homebrew-cli/README.md

 # Disclaimer

-The scripts in this Tap room are mainly meant for myself and have been tested only on my machine.
+The scripts in this Tap room are mainly meant for myself and have been tested only on my MacBook Pro.
 Some scripts might only be interesting to me but sometimes people ask me if they can have my scripts too.
 Please use what you want but do be careful and you might want to look at the scripts first.

-By using them you are agreeing to the License.
+I do my utmost to make the scripts as generic as possible, but sometimes I make mistakes :-)

-I will take no responsibility for possible errors and failures of any kind.
+By using the scripts you are agreeing to the License.